 Each main rail has two 2x2x60-inch pieces and four 1x2x18-inch pieces.

-The horizontal rails will extend passed the 2x2s to allow room for the side rails.
+The horizontal rails will extend beyond the 2x2s to allow room for the side rails.
+My rails are .75-inches thick so this is the amount each one will overlap the 2x2s (for front and back only).

 Always predrill your holes so the screws will not split the wood.